wentam/bottom-bracket/notes/design.md

 # TODO

 * reader macros
+* printer macros?
 * symbol macros
 * sections?
 * need a way to define functions available to macros at macroexpand/compile time
+* byte strings syntax
+* the reader and printer should be defined entirely through reader and printer macros - such that the user can replace the behavior entirely should they choose.
+* remove the first 'a' from aarrp? the only way aarrp is assembly-aware is in the 'asm' macro.

 TODO: we've been assuming the array deliminators are '(' and ')'.
 Could we instead allow the user to choose what chars they want at compile time?